zzz945/public-blog/Resume 2020 v2.md

 ## Project

-### Knowledge Base for Clipper
+### Knowledge Base for Clipper (2020-2021)

 Didi a transportation platform like Uber.
 Clipper is a Customer Service Work Platform of Didi used by thousands of Customer Service staffs all around the world to handle emergencies, like complaints, traffic accidents and crimes, etc.

 Knowledge Base is like a CMS for Customer Service staffs to find relevant knowledge to handle a specific emergency and help the managers to make the knowledge safe and updated.

+My roles: research for possible solutions & the final decision-making & the core developer

 #### Goals